Liz-Conway/OT4All/README.md

 ### Python structure
 <a id="python-structure"></a>
-The Django structure for the amber application is broken into ? apps.
+The Django structure for the OT4U application is broken into ? apps.

 1. **maintenance**